zoobiasyyed/c0824-code-solutions/typescript-closures/typescript-closures-quiz-notes.md

 - When is a closure created?

 it is created when a function is defined inside another function and references variables from the outer functions scope

+the closure gets created when javascript executes the function declaration.

 - How can you tell if a function will be created with a closure?